square/mortar/README.md

 Mortar requires a bit of wiring to do its job.
-Its main trick is to require a custom `Application` subclass and all participating activities to implement the `HasMortarScope` interface.
+Its main trick is to require a custom `Application` subclass and all participating activities to implement the `MortarContext` interface.
 This allows every activity and view to find its controlling scope via its `Context`.

 So, your app must have a custom Application subclass…